Monisha-krish/system-hacking-metasploit/README.md

-# system-hacking-metasploit
-System hacking lab using Kali Linux &amp; Metasploit (MS17-010/EternalBlue) — for education in a controlled VM environment.
 # System Hacking Using Kali Linux & Metasploit (MS17-010 / EternalBlue)

 > **Educational use only.** This lab was performed in an isolated VM network I own/control.
 Do **not** test on systems you don’t have permission to assess.